jschuur/chatgpt-repl/README.md

 Cancel a request in progress with Ctrl-C at any time, even when streaming.

+### Supported models

+Currently, the default model is `gpt-3.5-turbo`.
+Use the `.models` command to see the list of supported models.

+Supported models are retrieved from the [OpenAI API](https://platform.openai.com/docs/api-reference/models/list) and cached locally for 3 days.
+Run `.models update` to force an update.

 ### What about GPT-4?

 GPT-4 was [announced](https://openai.com/product/gpt-4) on March 14th, 2023 and API support for it started out with a waitlist.
 If it's available to you, provide an [alternate model name](https://platform.openai.com/docs/models/gpt-4) via `--model gpt-4` (or the `.model gpt-4` command).

-The `.models` command will show you the supported models (issue to [use API for latest models list](https://github.com/jschuur/chatgpt-repl/issues/21)).

 Note however that GPT-4's pricing appears to be [significantly higher](https://chatgpt4.ai/gpt-4-api-pricing/) than GPT-3's.
 The current API usage costs shown by this tool is based on GPT-3's pricing (issue for [model specific pricing](https://github.com/jschuur/chatgpt-repl/issues/19)).